flowing-wind/AutoLab/README.md

 -   **Modular Architecture**: Each instrument is a self-contained package.
 -   **Dual-Mode Operation**: Switch between a real VISA instrument and a fully simulated instrument directly from the UI.
 -   **Web-Based UI**: A responsive user interface built with Dash and Dash Bootstrap Components.
--   **Dynamic Configuration**: The active instrument is loaded at runtime based on the selected mode and the `config.csv` file.
+-   **Dynamic Configuration**: The active instrument is loaded at runtime based on the selected mode and the `instruments.csv` and `config.csv` files.
+-   **Per-Setpoint Dwell Time**: Configure individual stability dwell times for each setpoint in the temperature schedule.
+-   **Automated Control**: "Auto Mode" is enabled by default, allowing the system to automatically advance through setpoints once stability is achieved.
+-   **Persistent Data Logging**: All instrument data is logged to CSV files with second-level timestamp precision, and logs are automatically trimmed to manage file size.
+-   **Data Export**: Export historical data for a specified date and time range directly from the UI.
 -   **External API**: A REST API is exposed to allow other applications to access live data from the currently active instrument.
 -   **Unified Interface**: All instruments adhere to a common base class, ensuring consistent behavior.